casangi/casadocs/docs/tasks/task_tclean.rst

       and wideband primary beam corrections (to be used with nterms>1).
    -  'mem': Maximum Entropy Method (Cornwell and Evans, 1985).
 Note:
-      The MEM implementation in CASA is not very robust, improvements will be made in the future.
+      This algorithm is **experimental** and not very robust, improvements will be made in the future.
+   -  'asp': Adaptive Scale Pixel Clean.
+The Adaptive Scale Pixel (ASP) decomposition algorithm is designed to reconstruct the sky brightness by adaptively determining the optimal scales.
+The implementation of ASP algorithm is aimed to improve both image resolution and computation efficiency.
+Note: This algorithm is **experimental**, please see the `Known Issues
+      <../../notebooks/introduction.ipynb#Known-Issues>`__
+      in CASA Docs.

    If as input to tclean the stokes parameter includes polarization planes other than I, then choosing deconvolver='hogbom' or